Erectile dysfunction becomes more common with age, but it can affect young males. Treatments can be effective for people of all ages.

 - experiencing significant stress, about sex or something else

 - having a lack of physical activity

 - using workout supplements, testosterone boosters, or over-the-counter erectile aids

 At any age, making adjustments such as lowering levels of stress and exercising more frequently can help improve erectile problems and boost overall health.

 Age is a main risk factor for ED.
-According to some estimates, males have a 40% chance of having some form of ED by their 40s.
-The risk then increases about 10% per decade.
+According to some estimates, males have a

 While people are more likely to develop ED as they get older, aging does not directly cause it.
 ED is not a normal part of aging — some males are sexually active into their 80s.

 However, as people get older, they are more likely to develop medical conditions that increase the risk of ED.
 These include:

 - a buildup of plaque in the arteries, called atherosclerosis

 In fact, diabetes and atherosclerosis are the two